dojo/docs/dojox/grid/EnhancedGrid.rst

 .. image:: descending-sort-1.png

 * Once a column is sorted descending, the sort choice changes to a 'remove sort' function (see the figure below).
 When a column is removed from the sort, other columns in the sort will be adjusted to reflect the new sort order.
-For example, Year would become the second column in the sort if is had previously been the third.
+For example, Year would become the second column in the sort if it had previously been the third.

 .. image:: remove-sort.png

 To summarize, the sort choice cycles among sort-ascending, sort-descending, and remove sort functions.

+There is no limit to the number of columns that may be in the sort.

 Accessibility